 - Cracked wire insulation

 - Loose connections such as switches and outlets

 2. Pouring water on electrical fires

-It's natural to panic in the case of an electrical fire in the home and this often results in people pouring water onto the fire in an attempt to put it out.
-Unfortunately this has the effect of fueling the fire and could result in the person being electrocuted.
+It’s natural to panic in the case of an electrical fire in the home and this often results in people pouring water onto the fire in an attempt to put it out.
+Unfortunately, this has the effect of fueling the fire and could result in the person being electrocuted.

 A good tip is to keep a fire extinguisher handy in a place where it’s easily visible, and in the case of an electrical fire, use the extinguisher to put out the flames.
 If you don’t have a fire extinguisher turn off the power, get everyone out of the house, and call the fire brigade.

-3. Outlets too close to water
+3. Outlets too close to the water

 Outlets in rooms such as bathrooms and kitchens should be placed as far away as possible from sources of water.
 Water conducts electricity so keeping outlets a fair distance from water reduces any risk of electrical shocks.
 Remember never to use your hairdryer or phone near the bath or the pool, or anywhere that the floor is wet.